neoclide/coc-snippets/Readme.md

 - Improved match for complete items with TextEdit support.
 - Edit snippets of current buffer by `:CocList snippets`, sorted by mru.

+## Python support

+Ultisnips provider need python support on (neo)vim.

+On neovim, run command:

+  :checkhealth

+and make sure you have Python 3 provider for neovim installed.

+On vim8, run command:

+  :pyx print(1)

+in your vim, if it throws, it means your vim may not compiled with python support or the python dynamic lib required by vim is missing(or broken).

+**Note:** some python code may require python feature that not supported by the python interpreter used by vim, error will throw on that case.

 ## Install

 In your vim/neovim, run command: